john-amiscaray/QuakFramework/README.md

 ## Application Lifecycle Hooks

+Quak represents an application using the `io.john.amiscaray.quak.core.Application` class.
+This class includes functionality for application lifecycle hooks.
+Different phases of the application lifecycle are represented using the `LifecycleState` enum defined in the `Application` class.
+Callbacks can be added for each of these lifecycle states using the `Application#on` method.
+The following are the application lifecycle states and their meanings:

+- `PRE_START` : Before the application starts.
+- `CONTEXT_LOADED` : After the application context loads (see the section below on dependency injection).
+- `POST_START` : After the application starts.
+- `PRE_STOP` : Before the application stops.
+- `POST_STOP` : After the application stops.

 ## Dependency Injection

 Quak framework has a robust API for dependency injection.
 Quak implements dependency injection using a combination of constructor-based dependency injection, annotation-based dependency providers, JPMS service loading, and a application singleton holding the dependencies.